This site presents a reference view of an IDDAS-compatible implementation.

 Most digital systems work the same way.

 You identify yourself.
 You log in.
-You are granted access to features tied to you.
+You are granted access to features tied to your account.

 IDDAS works differently.

 With IDDAS, capabilities are embedded into the object itself.
-Identity is optional.
-Sometimes it is not needed at all.
+Identity is optional, and in many cases not required at all.

 This may feel unfamiliar at first.
 That’s normal.
-Because it is not how most digital experiences are designed.
+It is not how most digital experiences are designed.

 If you only read one section on this site, read this one.